jeinstei/baketorio/README.md

 Q: How do I select the right nutrient recipe?

 A: There are two item selector the show in the top left when inside an assembler. select any recipe in the assembler and then select any one/two items in the top left and it will auto-set your recipe

 ## History

-This mod was created buy [Butteredcoffe](https://mods.factorio.com/user/butteredcoffe) in the [Factorio Mod Portal](https://mods.factorio.com/mod/baketorio) and has become popular among some of us for its utter baking memes.
+This mod was created by [Butteredcoffe](https://mods.factorio.com/user/butteredcoffe) in the [Factorio Mod Portal](https://mods.factorio.com/mod/baketorio) and has become popular among some of us for its utter baking memes.

 ![eggs in a greenhouse](https://github.com/jeinstei/baketorio/blob/50524bdb629312d64bb3a55e89dc78152fd84869/graphics/eggs_greenhouse.png)